williamxyshi/artemis-onboarding-readmes/bigquery.md

 ## Step 3: Assign Metadata IAM Roles

 Copy the service account email generated in Step 1.
-For every google cloud project with BigQuery enabled, assign the following roles to the Artemis service account.
+Assign the following roles to the Artemis service account at the organization level.
+Alternatively you can assign these roles at the project level to limit BigQuery access to select projects.

 - bigquery.metadataViewer
 - bigquery.resourceViewer